edwardtheharris/sphinxcontrib-lookup-yaml/README.rst

 ================================================================================

 This Sphinx extension adds directive for looking up values from YAML files.
-Values are inserted are document as `literal_block` nodes.
+Values are inserted to document as `literal_block` nodes.

 Usage
 --------------------------------------------------------------------------------